sumukshashidhar-archive/jwt-auth-server/README.md

 1. admin
 2. device

 Both of these can be created using the /register route.
-However, the following parameters have to be supplied
+However, the following parameters have to be supplied.

 ```
 @params
 username - the username / id of the device / admin